I’m non-resident landlord. Are there any special requirements for me?

-When do I need to file an Irish tax return?
+In what circumstances will I need to file an Irish tax return?

 Who should file a Form 11 tax return?

-Self-employed individuals will complete a Form 11 tax return.
-In general most PAYE workers are not required to file a Form 11 but are required to do in certain circumstances where non-PAYE income received is more than €50,000 gross per year or higher than €3,175 per month.
+In general, most PAYE workers are not required to file a Form 11, but are required to do in certain circumstances where non-PAYE income received is more than €50,000 gross per annum or greater than €3,174 net per annum.

 When is deadline for filing a Form 11 with Revenue?

 The deadline is 31 October in the year following the tax year to which the return relates (i.e. for the tax year 2015, the return is due on 31 October 2016).
 An extension to Mid of November is granted for online filing via Revenue's Online System (ROS).

 When do I need to file a Form 12 tax return?